 What makes the Quip brush different than other electric toothbrushes?

-So let's go over some of the other things that make this toothbrush different.
+So let's review some of the other things that make the Quip toothbrush different.

 How does the Quip toothbrush work?

 The Quip produces sonic vibrations at 15,000 strokes per minute.
 Since this is around 1/2 the strength of other electric toothbrushes, you also need to brush your teeth with circular motions, just like you would with a manual toothbrush.